eta-dev/eta/README.md

 ## Credits

-- Async support and file handling were added based on code from [EJS](https://github.com/mde/ejs), which is licensed under the Apache-2.0 license.
+- Async support, file handling, and error formatting were based on code from [EJS](https://github.com/mde/ejs), which is licensed under the Apache-2.0 license.
 Code was modified and refactored to some extent.
 - Syntax and some parts of compilation are heavily based off EJS, Nunjucks, and doT.